fccoelho/epigrass/docs/source/scripting.rst

 		* *par*: The parameters of the model.
 Listed in the same order as defined in the :file:`.epg` file.
 		* *theta*: Number of infectious individuals arriving from neighboring sites.
 For disconnected models, it is 0.
 		* *npass*: The total number of passengers arriving from neighboring sites.
 For disconnected models, it is 0.
 	#.
 In the beginning of the function you define a list of strings (self.parentSite.vnames) which will be the names used when storing the resulting time-series in the database.
 Choose strings that are not very long and are meaningful.
-You only need to do this once, ate the beggining of the simulation so put it inside an *if* statement, which will be executed only at time-step 1 (see code above).
+You only need to do this once, ate the beginning of the simulation so put it inside an *if* statement, which will be executed only at time-step 1 (see code above).
 	#.
 After defining variable names, set their initial values in the same *if* clause.
 An *else* clause linked to this one will set variables values for the rest of the simulation.
 	#.
 Define local names for the total population *N* and fixed parameters.
 	#.
 Proceed to implement your model anyway you see fit.